ligato/docs/docs/developer-guide/kvscheduler.md

 * `vpp` and `linux` plugins became bloated and complicated, suffering from race conditions and a lack of visibility.

-* `configurators` - i.e. components of `vpp` and `linux` plugins, each processing a specific configuration item type (e.g. interface, route, etc.) - were built from scratch, solving the same set of problems again and again with frequent code duplication.
+* `configurator` components of `vpp` and `linux` plugins, each processing a specific configuration item type (e.g. interface, route, etc.) were built from scratch, solving the same set of problems again and again with frequent code duplication.

-* configurators would communicate with each through notifications, and react to changes asynchronously to ensure proper operational sequence.
-Dependency resolution was distributed across all configurators, making it very difficult to understand, predict and stabilize the system behavior.
+* plugin configurators would communicate with each other through notifications, and react to changes asynchronously to ensure proper operational sequence.
+Dependency resolution was distributed across all configurators, making it difficult to understand, predict and stabilize the system behavior.

 The result was an unreliable and unpredictable re-synchronization (resync) occurring between the desired configuration state and the runtime configuration state.

 !!!
 Note
     Northbound (NB) describes the desired or intended configuration state.
 Southbound (SB) describes the actual run-time configuration state.
-Resync is also known as state reconciliation.
+Resync is also referred to as state reconciliation.

 ### Basic concepts

-KVScheduler uses graph theory concepts to manage dependencies between configuration items and the order by which they are programmed into the network.
-A level of abstraction is build on top of the plugins, where the state of the system is modeled as a graph; Configuration items are represented as vertices and relationship between them are represented as edges.
+The KVScheduler uses graph theory concepts to manage dependencies between configuration items and the order by which they are programmed into the network.
+A level of abstraction is built on top of the plugins, where the state of the system is modeled as a graph.
+Configuration items are represented as vertices and the relationship between them are represented as edges.
 The graph is then walked through to generate transaction plans, refresh the state, and perform resync.

 The transaction plan that is prepared using the graph representation consists of a series of CRUD operations that can be executed on graph vertices.
 To abstract away from specific configuration items and accompanying details, graph vertices are "described" to the KVScheduler using [KVDescriptors][kvdescriptor-guide].
 KVDescriptors are basically handlers, each assigned to a distinct subset of graph vertices.
 They provide the KVScheduler with pointers to callbacks that implement CRUD operations.